OUR COMMITMENT TO Equity

 Welcome and guidelines:

-Speak from your heart: speak for yourself, your perspectives, needs and experiences.
-Trust what comes from the heart will be what the circle needs.
+1. Speak from your heart: speak for yourself, your perspectives, needs and experiences.
+Trust what comes from the heart will be what the conversation needs.

-Consider the impact your words may have on others over the intent of your words or how you hope they are perceived.
-One way to think of this is, when you are considering what to say, ask, “Does it serve the circle?”
+5. Consider the impact your words may have on others over the intent of your words or how you hope they are perceived.
+One way to think of this is, when you are considering what to say, ask, “Does it serve the conversation?”

-To keep with the intent of our circle, we will honor and respect the experiences that our colleagues share with us today and at the same time avoid naming any other person when sharing our own thoughts or perspectives.
-What is shared in the circle stays in the circle.
-What is learned in the circle can leave the circle with us.
+To keep with the intent of our Equity Conversations, we will honor and respect the experiences that our colleagues share with us today and at the same time avoid naming any other person when sharing our own thoughts or perspectives.
+What is shared in these conversations stays in the conversation.
+What is learned can leave the with us.
 We are establishing this safe space for our work together today.